Summer Research Experience

 ABOUT SPIRE

-SPIRE is designed for students with experience with undergraduate research or students who have already secured an undergraduate research mentor.
+SPIRE is designed for students who have already secured the agreement of a UMD faculty member to serve as their undergraduate research mentor.

 OUR welcomes SPIRE Proposals from students in all academic and artistic fields and provides an award of $3,000.

-Students will be expected to spend approximately 20 hours a week on their projects and program activities and may conduct their research during any eight-week period between June 1 and August
+Students will be expected to spend approximately 20 hours per week on their projects and program activities and may conduct their research during any eight-week period between June 1 and August

-During the summer, students can engage in workshops, seminars, and networking events with other undergraduate students and their SPIRE cohort.
-SPIRE students will also be required to present their work at the Summer Undergraduate Research Conference (SURC).
+During the summer, students will be able to participate in workshops and other events with other SPIRE students.
+SPIRE students will also be required to present their work at the Summer Undergraduate Research Conference.

 SPIRE is designed for students who: